 A. Starter formula:

 These milks are suitable from birth to 6 months of age.
 They are usually based on the whey of cow’s milk, which is known to be more easily digested.
-This lighter protein is preferred for younger babies, since the digestive system is still very immature and could struggle to digest and adapt to heavier protein based formulas.
+This lighter protein is preferred for younger babies since the digestive system is still very immature and could struggle to digest and adapt to heavier protein-based formulas.

 B. Follow on formula:

 Follow–on milks are suitable for babies from 6 to 12 months of age, covering nutritional requirements of the infants as part of a diversified diet.
 These milks tend to be predominantly based on the casein of cow’s milk, which is referred to as the “heavier” protein type to digest.
-The reason for changing the protein profile is for easier weaning, to prepare baby’s gut for the digestion of solids.
+The reason for changing the protein profile is for easier weaning, to prepare the baby’s gut for the digestion of solids.

 C. Growing up formula:

 These milks are suitable for babies from 12 to 36 months of age.
 As your child grows and develops, their nutritional requirements change.
 Often toddlers tend to be fussy eaters and as a consequence of not following a balanced diet, are at risk of nutrient deficiencies.
 Growing up formulas could provide your toddler those nutrients that they might be lacking.
+Using these formulas will help to ensure that they can remain strong, healthy, and ready to learn!

 2. Hydrolysed formula: